 21. Alexa, read my book.

 When Amazon Echo is connected to your Audible account, a number of Alexa voice commands allow you to hear any book read to you through the speaker.
-Plus you can skip chapters, pause, resume, and more.
+You can pick up front where you left off, skip chapters, pause, resume — and even change books if this one isn’t doing it for you.

 It’s not just audiobooks by the way — Alexa will now read books from your Kindle library.
-While I wouldn’t use it as an alternative to hearing David Sedaris read Me Talk Pretty One Day, it could be great for certain non-fiction books where tone isn’t essential.
+While I wouldn’t use it as an alternative to hearing Dave Grohl read his memoir, it could be helpful for certain non-fiction books. like reference materials or cookbooks, where the narrator’s own voice isn’t essential.

-Alexa can also read articles — say ones you’ve saved through the Pocket app, which we love.
+Alexa can also read articles — say ones you’ve saved through the Pocket app, which is a great way to save things you mean to come back to.
+And now it’s even easier!

 Alexa will repeat whatever you say immediately following “Simon says,” which is a really fun trick to play on your kids.
 Especially if you use the Echo’s remote control from another room and suddenly they hear Alexa say, kids, take the trash out.
 I can’t wait to see the looks on their faces.